-As of December 31, 2017, we had cash of \$3.4 million.
-In February 2018, we received proceeds of \$25.6 million from the sale of our Series D preferred stock and related rights offering.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements until at least
+As of December 31, 2018, we had cash of \$39.5 million.
+We believe that our existing cash together with funds available under the A&R LSA (as described below), will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2019.

-.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-See " - Liquidity and Capital Resources."
+See "- Liquidity and Capital Resources."